Feltham Arts Programme

 We’re working with two groups based at The Firs in Claygate and Fenner House in Walton-on-Thames, both independent living schemes for those in later life.
 Some of the residents have moved into the area to be nearer their families and we hope this project will enable new friendships within each residence, as well as build new friendships in the other setting.
 Each group works with an artist, poet Maureen Jivani and artist Sarah Bennett, to explore aspects of life and/or creative prompts to inspire words, visual arts and crafts.
 Our prompts have included favourite recipes, our idols and what makes us laugh.
 Some of the group members have linked up with a person in the other group as a pen pal.
 We’ll be having a special event for the two groups to meet at the end of May, some meeting their pen pals for the first time.

-We’re excited to be running a workshop as part of the Flourishing Lives event at Tate Modern on Tuesday 15th May.
-Come and see us at Tate Exchange on Level 5 where we’ll be encouraging you to join in with a range of fun writing activities from 12-5pm.
+We ran a workshop as part of the Flourishing Lives event at Tate Modern on Tuesday 15th May 2018.
 Flourishing Lives is a coalition aiming to transform the older people’s wellbeing sector by bringing together progressive people and organisations to establish a shared vision for excellence in the provision of services for people aged 55+.
 Tate Exchange at Tate Modern is a space for everyone to collaborate, test ideas and discover new perspectives on life, through art.
-From May 15 - 18 the Flourishing Lives coalition will be taking over that space to showcase the immense creativity of older people and explore the power of connecting generations through art.

 Poems by Post